sutarrohit/kubernetes_basics/readme.md

 - Ensure that `minikube tunnel` is running if you’re using the Docker driver on Windows.
 - Modify the `nodePort` in `webapp-service` if `30100` conflicts with another service.
 - Use the `wait-for-it.sh` script to ensure MongoDB is ready before the WebApp starts.

----

-This README provides a comprehensive guide to deploy and run your Kubernetes setup.
-Let me know if you need further clarification!